justinglow/home-assistant-config/README.md

 # Home Assistant Config

 Hey!
 This is my Home Assistant configuration.
 Under the screenshot of my Home Assistant front-end, you'll find the devices I'm using, the automations I have running, as well as some video examples.
+You can also browse through my configuration files above to see how I'm doing everything.

+I am very regularly adding new devices, automations, and configurations.
+I'll keep this readme updated with the latest.

 ![Home Assistant front-end](http://i.imgur.com/buFzIfi.png)

 # Devices

 Here's the stuff I use to control my home.
-It's a mixture of Z Wave and Wifi devices, all controlled by Home Assistant and the Amazon Echo for voice.
+It's a mixture of Z Wave and Wifi devices, all controlled by Home Assistant and the Amazon Echo for voice, plus some other misc things thrown in the mix.
+What's great about Home Assistant is you can mix and match devices and it treats them all the same.
+This keeps me from being locked to any one smart home vendor.
+Great job!

 ## Controller
 * Raspberry Pi 3 running Home Assistant